 STEVE JANSEN The Extinct Suite (2017)

-“I like the effects of calm and dissonance and subtle change” said Steve Jansen to The Electricity Club.
-Not a remix album as such, the more ambient and orchestral elements of ‘Tender Extinction’ were segued and reinterpreted with new sections to create a suite of instrumentals presented as one beautiful hour long structured ambient record.
+“I like the effects of calm and dissonance and subtle change” said Steve Jansen; not a remix album as such, the more ambient and orchestral elements of ‘Tender Extinction’ were segued and reinterpreted with new sections to create a suite of instrumentals presented as one beautiful hour long structured ambient record.
 A gentle blend of electronic and acoustic instrumentation including piano and woodwinds, ‘The Extinct Suite’ exuded a wonderful quality equal to Eno or Budd.

 ‘The Extinct Suite’ is available via https://stevejansen.bandcamp.com/album/the-extinct-suite-2